wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-manage-availability.md

    ![Application tiers](./media/virtual-machines-common-manage-availability/application-tiers.png)

-
-### Combine a load balancer with availability sets
+###  <a name="combine-the-load-balancer-with-availability-sets"></a>  Combine a load balancer with availability sets
 Combine the [Azure Load Balancer](/documentation/articles/load-balancer-overview/) with an availability set to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Note that not all virtual machine tiers include the Azure Load Balancer.
-For more information about load balancing your virtual machines, see [Load Balancing  virtual machines](/documentation/articles/virtual-machines-linux-load-balance/).
-
-
-###<a name="combine-the-load-balancer-with-availability-sets"></a> Combine a load balancer with availability sets
-Combine the [Azure Load Balancer](/documentation/articles/load-balancer-overview/) with an availability set to get the most application resiliency.
-The Azure Load Balancer distributes traffic between multiple virtual machines.
-For our Standard tier virtual machines, the Azure Load Balancer is included.
-Note that not all virtual machine tiers include the Azure Load Balancer.
-For more information about load balancing your virtual machines, see Load Balancing [Windows](/documentation/articles/virtual-machines-windows-load-balance/) or [Linux](/documentation/articles/virtual-machines-linux-load-balance/) virtual machines.
+For more information about load balancing your virtual machines, see  [Load  Load  Balancing  [Windows](/documentation/articles/virtual-machines-windows-load-balance/) or [Linux](/documentation/articles/virtual-machines-linux-load-balance/)  virtual  machines](/documentation/articles/virtual-machines-linux-load-balance/)  machines .
-

 If the load balancer is not configured to balance traffic across multiple virtual machines, then any planned maintenance event will affect the only traffic-serving virtual machine, causing an outage to your application tier.
 Placing multiple virtual machines of the same tier under the same load balancer and availability set enables traffic to be continuously served by at least one instance.